Beaulieu-sur-Mer Travel Guide

 Where it’s Located

 It covers less than a square kilometer (about 95 hectares).
-Tall grey slabs of rocky foothills surround it.
+Tall grey slabs of rocky cliff tower over it.

 Beaulieu-sur-Mer’s Main Sights